IDIF from abdominal aorta in [15O]H2O PET

 The user must first find the image planes which contain a clear view of the abdominal aorta that has not yet split into two vessels, and does not contain any other high spots.
 Mask the other hot spots with Carimas, if necessary, or crop the image (planes) before using this eabaort.

-Output file (.dat) contains the extracted blood curve, which is calibrated and corrected for decay (see instructions below).
+Output file (.dat) contains the extracted blood curve, which is calibrated and corrected for decay.
 NOTE!
-Do not name the output file with extension .bld, .lis or .alg.
-These are reserved for uncorrected blood files.
+Avoid naming the output file with extension .bld, .lis or .alg.
+These are reserved for uncorrected ABSS blood files.

 Usage in calculation of perfusion image

 The resulting blood TAC is automatically corrected for physical decay and mostly for dispersion, because it is retrieved from the same image as the target tissue.
 Time delay correction may be still needed.
 After that the blood curve can be used without further corrections to calculate perfusion image.